Here you find answers to frequently asked questions, and guidance and instructions for contributing to the ICRC 2021.

 Fee reduction for Young scientists & Undergraduate students

 We offer a limited number of discounted rates for young scientists with accepted contributions from developing countries.
 Young scientists are Phd students or postdocs on their first contract.
-Please apply to firstname.lastname@example.org within a week of the acceptance of your contribution, with a letter explaining your need, a CV with publication list and a supporting letter by your supervisor.
+Please apply to firstname.lastname@example.org (with e-mail subject: "discounted rate") within a week of the acceptance of your contribution, with a letter explaining your need, a CV with publication list and a supporting letter by your supervisor.

 For undergraduate students (master, bachelor, NO Phd students) we offer free participation in all parts of the conference.
-Please register, send a scan of your valid student card (with photo) and your program of study and semester to email@example.com.
+Please register, send a scan of your valid student card (with photo) and your program of study and semester (preferably in english) to email@example.com (with e-mail subject: "free undergraduate access").
+Note: To present a paper you still need to pay the paper fee.

 Indico is the platform via which the access to the conference is granted, and all information and materials regarding ICRC 2021 will be shared.
 You need an account for the DESY Indico system.
 If you do not have a DESY Indico account yet, please register at: